-Many companies make it easy to bundle your auto insurance with insurance for your dirt bike, golf cart, segway, ATV, or moped in addition to motorcycle insurance.
-You can also bundle a renters insurance policy or a home insurance policy on top of that for even more overall savings.
+When you sign up for car insurance, most insurance companies offer the option to insure more than one type of property, like your motorcycle, boat, ATV, or RV in addition to your vehicles.
+You can also bundle a renters insurance policy or a home insurance policy on top of that for even more savings.

 Bundling your car and motorcycle insurance also means you can access both your policies whenever you contact your insurance company.
 With access to both your policies, you can review your coverages, make payments, and file a claim all in the same place.

-Bundling your car and motorcycle insurance can save you money on your premiums, but it’s not always the best deal.
-Every now and then, you should shop around for better bundling packages or better coverage for both vehicles with separate providers.
+Bundling your car and motorcycle insurance can usually save you money on your premiums, but it’s not always the best deal.
+Every now and then, you should shop around for better bundles or better coverage for both vehicles with separate providers.

 Even just switching insurance companies can help you save, but occasionally you’ll find it’s cheaper to insure your car and motorcycle with separate policies from two different companies.

 How to shop for a car and motorcycle insurance bundle